fiscal-cliff/fc-window-directive/README.md

 # fc-window-directive
 Angular module, that contains a directive.
 The directive allows you to make draggable and resizeable any absolutely positioned div on your page.
 It looks exactly like moveable (draggable) and resizeable dialog window.
+It's free of JQuery Draggable.

 #Installation